mrgaaron/docs/source/index.rst

 .. snippet-display:: create-device

-In addition to a unique key and human-readable name, devices and sensors can have attributes.
-You can use attributes to define properties of devices or sensors, such as a location, user ID, or measurement unit.
-Attributes are covered in more detail in the `data organization guide`.

 Data collection
 ---------------

 .. image:: /images/datapoint_model.png

-Sensor data is a sequence of numeric values over time.
+Sensor data is a time series of numeric values.
-TempoIQ's data collection APIs enable you to stream or batch write this sensor data.
+Our data collection APIs enable you to stream or batch write this sensor data.
 Then you can visualize, analyze, or transform the data in TempoIQ.

 If your devices have direct access to the internet, they can write their data directly to TempoIQ, or you can use a gateway or cloud server to aggregate and write the data.
-Either way, the APIs are very flexible, and can handle data being written in realtime, or in batches.
+Either way, the APIs are very flexible, and can handle data being written in realtime or in batches.

 Example
 ~~~~~~~

-In the example above, you created a device 'thermostat.6' which has two sensors,
+In the example above, you created a device 'thermostat.1' which has two sensors,
 'temperature' and 'humidity'.
 Now try writing some data points to these sensors.
 Each point consists of a timestamp and a value.
 It's possible to write multiple
 data points to one or more sensors in a single API call: